social-protocols/social-protocols.github.io/content/post/what-deserves-our-attention-markdown/what-deserves-our-attention.md

 But this is a terrible rule.
 It creates perverse incentives for people to share content that people will reflexively upvote based on first impressions.
 It encourages shallow conversation on lowbrow topics.

-Engagement-based ranking, use by many social networks, is even worse.
+Engagement-based ranking, used by many social networks, is even worse.
 It concentrates attention on controversy, outrage, and out-group animosity.
 Three decades of Internet toxicity and countless academic studies unequivocally condemn these algorithms. <!--(TODO: references)-->

 So how should content be ranked?
 What content deserves our collective attention, and how should this be determined?